ctdio/promise-go/README.md

 #### Multiple concurrent promises

 Sometimes, you need to kick off multiple concurrent functions off at the same time.
-With the `CreateAll` function, you can do that easily.
+With the `CreateAll` function, this can be done easily.
 Much like the `Create` function, this returns a promise.
+The values are returned in a slice and are provided in the same order that functions were passed in.

 **Note:** When dealing with combined promises, any error that is returned causes the promise to immediately return the result with the first error that occurs.